Sykander/Shell_Scripts/README.md

 # @param distance to commit being compared from (default is the HEAD ie. 0)

 gpatch( patchName )
-# makes a patch file of all changes since the current head located at $sh/patches/
+# makes a patch file of all changes (including untracked files) since the current head located at $sh/patches/
 # @param name for patch file, the current date time will be used if none is provided
 ```